ItsRawanMoha/HUSKYLENS/README.md

 - NOTE: HuskyLens with LEDs (ID0 = Green, ID1 = Red, and ID2 = Yellow)!
-- You can see the code as an attachment in the file sectionabove.
+- You can see the code as an attachment in the file section above.

 ## Conclusion